Evaluating the course – what does it mean?

 It consists of four levels:

-Lets’s visit each level in detail.
+Let’s look at each level in detail.

-Level 1: Reaction This level measures how your learners reacted to the training.
+This level measures how your learners reacted to the training.
 Obviously, you want them to feel that the training was a valuable experience, and you want them to feel good about the instructor, the topic, the material, its presentation, and the venue.
-It’s important to measure reaction, because it helps you understand how well the training was received by your audience.
+It’s important to measure reaction because it helps you understand how well the training was received by your audience.
 It also helps you improve the training for future trainees, including identifying important areas or topics that are missing from the training.

-Level 2: Learning At level 2, you measure what your employees have learned.
+At level 2, you measure what your employees have learned.
 How much has their knowledge increased as a result of the training?
 When you planned the training session, you hopefully started with a list of specific learning objectives.
 These should be the starting point for your measurement.
 Keep in mind that you can measure learning in different ways depending on these objectives, and depending on whether you’re interested in changes regarding knowledge, skills, or attitude.
 It’s important to measure this, because knowing what your learners are learning and what they aren’t, will help you improve your future training.

-Level 3: Behavior At this level, you evaluate how far your learners have changed their behavior, based on the training they received.
+At this level, you evaluate how far your learners have changed their behavior, based on the training they received.
 Specifically, this looks at how learners apply the information.
 It’s important to realize that behavior can only change if conditions are favorable.
 For instance, imagine you’ve skipped measurement at the first two Kirkpatrick levels and, when looking at your group’s behavior, you determine that no behavior change has taken place.
 Therefore, you assume that your learners haven’t learned anything and that the training was ineffective.
-However, just because behavior hasn’t changed, it doesn’t mean that learners haven’t learned anything.
+However, just because the behavior hasn’t changed, it doesn’t mean that learners haven’t learned anything.
 Perhaps their boss won’t let them apply new knowledge.
 Or, maybe they’ve learned everything you taught, but they have no desire to apply the knowledge themselves.